Applications for on-farm energy assessments are closing soon

 If your application is successful, an energy assessor will conduct an audit and provide you with a report about your on-farm energy status.
 Assessors may also identify if there is any energy-saving value in obtaining a joint assessment in conjunction with your neighbours.

-You can read more about the assessments application process here:
+You can learn more about the assessments application process with these documents:

 Talk to your neighbours